Causland/dotfiles/README.md

 echo "alias tn='tmux -u -f ~/.config/tmux/tmux.conf new'" >> ~/.bashrc
 echo "alias ta='tmux -u -f ~/.config/tmux/tmux.conf attach'" >> ~/.bashrc
 echo "alias tl='tmux list-sessions'" >> ~/.bashrc
+git clone https://github.com/tmux-plugins/tpm ~/.config/tmux/plugins/tpm
 ```

 2. Copy the tmux/ folder of this repo to ~/.config/.

+3. Open a new tmux session and type '<leader>I'.

 ## .editorconfig
 The editorconfig file in this repo can be placed in the root directory of any new c or cpp project.
-This will allow nvim to follow these rules.
+This will force nvim to follow these rules.